Note:The January 2021 and May 2021 intakes are currently open for applications.

 Prepares you to work in gaming, film, and TV

 Learn more about how BCIT prepares you for your career success at the Program Details.

-Who should complete the 3D Modeling, Art & Animation Diploma?
+Who should complete the 3D Modeling, Art and Animation Diploma?

 We have many students enter the program directly from high school, as well as many who are working and looking to return to study to prepare for a new career.